thomasbridge74/100-days-of-nautobot-archive/Day001_Development_Setup/README.md

 Let's start by launching Codespace with the correct options.

+> [!TIP]
+> There are some Tips and Tricks we learned along the way that we keep a running [Lab Notes](https://github.com/nautobot/100-days-of-nautobot/blob/main/Lab_Setup/lab_related_notes/README.md).
+Please keep this note handy if you run into issues.

 ## Launch Codespace

 If you are brand new to GitHub Codespace, we recommend watching the following video for steps to launch Codespace.
 However, if you are already somewhat familiar with Codespace, feel free to skip to the screenshot instructions for a quick reference.